kacper-mlodkowski/kacper-mlodkowski.github.io/README.md

 Your site will be available at `https://kacpermlodkowski.github.io` (or your GitHub username).

+**Note:** The Supabase credentials are already configured in the GitHub Actions workflow.
+For local development, create a `.env.local` file with your credentials.

 ### Manual Deployment

 If you prefer to deploy manually: